humanitycodes/www/coursework/lessons/slides/multipage-websites.md

 So far, we've only created an `index.html` file, which shows up on the homepage of a website.
 As you've probably noticed however, most websites have many pages.
 So how do we make that happen?

-Let's say we want an About page.
+Let's practice in your folder for the last project.
+Say we want an About page.
 Let's create a new file in the same project folder as `index.html` and call it `about.html`.
 Go ahead and put some valid HTML in that page.

 Now our website just got a little more complex, so directly opening the HTML file in a web browser won't work very well.
 To make things simple again, make sure you're in your project directory in the terminal, then install `live-server` and run it with the code below: